CoReLIN: Constraint-based Reasoning for Zero-shot Lifelong Interactive Navigation: Experiments

 \subsection{Setup}

-\textbf{Dataset.} We first constructed a new dataset of cluttered indoor floors by instantiating ProcTHOR-$10$k simulator with procedurally generated clutter.
-We generate $10$k episodes with $20$ tasks each, following the Lifelong Interactive Navigation setup described in Sec.~\ref{sec:intro}.
+\textbf{Dataset.} We construct a dataset of cluttered indoor floors by instantiating ProcTHOR-$10$k simulator with procedurally generated clutter.
+We generate $10$k episodes with $20$ tasks each, following the setup described in Sec.~\ref{sec:intro}.
 For our test set, we randomly draw $100$ environments equally distributed among the number of rooms $1-10$.
-Following previous works~\citep{Wang2023CaMPCM}, we group the environments by floorplan complexity and report the results in three categories: $1-3$, $4-6$, and $7-10$.
+Following previous works~\citep{wang2023camp}, we group the environments by floorplan complexity and report the results in three categories: $1-3$, $4-6$, and $7-10$.
 To generate realistic clutter in the environment, we occlude a percentage of traversable nodes (based on floorplan area) in the grid graph $G=(N, E)$ of an environment without obstacles, where the probability of a node $n\in N$ being selected for occlusion is proportional to its betweenness centrality $\mathrm{bc}(n)$.
 This biases obstacle placement toward structurally critical regions such as hallways, bottlenecks, and intersections, without deterministically blocking all high-centrality nodes.
-Please refer to \cref{app:dataset} for dataset visualization. \\
+We provide dataset visualization in \cref{app:dataset}. \\